Niittyv/Security-Homelab/README.md

 The installation is complete.
 With Windows firewall enabled, I would need to set an outbound rule to allow any outgoing traffic from Splunk application or TCP/UDP port of 9997.
 I have the Windows firewall disabled on both Windows machines so I don't need to worry about changing firewall rules for now.
 Later I will set up the Windows firewalls and I need to create outbound rules to allow outgoing traffic from universal forwarders.

-#### Universal forwarders configuration files
+#### Universal forwarders configuration files on Windows VMs

 The universal forwarder config files reside in C:\Program Files\SplunkUniversalForwarder\etc\apps\SplunkUniversalForwarder\local.
 There are two config files that I need to set up:
 1. inputs.conf.
 This configuration file will tell the universal forwarder where to gather the logs from.
 I plan to gather logs from Windows Event Log (winevtlog) located in C:\Windows\System32\winevt\Logs.
 2. outputs.conf.
 This file defines where the collected logs should be forwarded to.
 It should include the IP-address and port number of the universal indexer.

+Before I continue configuring my universal forwarders I want to explore my options.
+The simplest option would be to edit universal forwarder inputs.conf and outputs.conf files directly to gather logs from winevtlog and send them to the indexer.
+However, I will need the Splunk Add-on for Windows if I want a proper field extraction and better search experience in Splunk.
+Splunk Add-on for windows will also generate a neat inputs.conf template for my universal forwarder.

+I've decided to download Splunk Add-on for Windows.
+I need to download the Add-on for both the indexer on Ubuntu VM and for the universal forwarders on Windows VMs.

 ## Setting up Linux Kali VM on my Thinkpad X230 laptop